-First, a bit about bees
+First, a bit about honeybees

-The honeybee has always fascinated humans.
-Ancient Egyptians considered it (and the dung beetle) as deities, apparently because of their industry and seeming intelligence.
-The biblical Israelites honored some of their daughters with the name Dvora, meaning “bee”.
-The name is still common in present-day Israel.
-In English-speaking countries, the bee name has been changed to Debora.
-Mormons have incorporated the bee into their belief system, just like the Ancients, as a symbol of industry, perseverance, and intelligence.
+Just like the Ancients, the Mormons have incorporated the bee into their belief system.
+For them, the bee is a symbol of industry, perseverance, and intelligence.
 And, in common parlance, we say that hard-working people are “busy as bees.”
 And so over and over again, we find that humans beings are fascinated by and admire the industry of bees.

 When I was a high school student, I vividly remember reading about Karl von Frisch’s work decoding the language of the bee dance.
 Through a “waggle dance”, they communicate to each other the location, direction, and distance of food sources.
-They even maximize the efficiency of the pollen and nectar collection through two types of dances:
+They even maximize the efficiency of the pollen and nectar collection through two other types of dances:

 “The life of bees is like a magic well.
 The more you draw from it, the more there is to draw.”

-There are many aspects of bee genome work that are of purely scientific interest, such as the similarities and differences of the honeybee genome as compared with the fruit fly (Drosophila) and the malaria-bearing mosquito (Anopheles) genomes, as well as the bee’s origin in Africa.
-But several aspects are of great interest to us non-experts.
+There are many aspects of honeybee genome work that are of purely scientific interest.
+One of these is the similarities and differences of the honeybee genome as compared with the genomes of the fruit fly (Drosophila) and the malaria-bearing mosquito (Anopheles).
+Another is the bee’s origin in Africa.

 Once either one of these molecules binds to the receptor, a whole cascade of signals is propagated, through specific pathways, to the DNA in the cell nucleus.
 Some genes are activated and some are silenced, but the common denominator to all of them is that they are involved in the regulation of the most critical functions of our lives, such as: